Woodfall Swamp is covered in it, although after you beat the boss, it becomes unpolluted.

 In FusionFall, large green pools of "Fusion Matter" lurk in many of the regular and infected areas.
 Swimming in, walking through, and even sometimes walking NEAR these pools causes the player to take damage.

-In Super Metroid, there is no suit which protects you from acid.
-The Gravity Suit prevents you taking damage from Norfair's lava, but the acid is still a problem.
+In Super Metroid, there is no suit which protects you from the acid in Lower Norfair.
+The Varia Suit prevents you taking damage from Upper Norfair's lava, but the acid is still a problem even with the Gravity Suit.
 In Zero Mission, the acid in Brinstar becomes safe to travel through with the Varia Suit, the lava in Norfair is safe with the Gravity Suit, and the acid in Tourian is never safe.